andrew-bibb/cmst/README.md

 The [Wiki](https://github.com/andrew-bibb/cmst/wiki) has been started and announcements, news and other information can be found there.

 There is a PKGBUILD for this project in the Arch Linux AUR.

+If you are not on Arch download the release and extract the files.
+Then run:

+    qmake
+    make
+    make install (as root)